raxoft/form_input/README.md

 The provided block will be called in the context of the parameter value itself and its result will be passed to the `to_s` conversion to create the final external value.

-But the use of a formatter is more than just mere cosmetics.
+The use of a formatter is more than just mere cosmetics.
 You will often use the formatter to complement your input filter.
-For example, this is one possible way how to map arbitrary external values to their internal representation and back:
+For example, this is one possible way of how to map arbitrary external values to their internal representation and back:

 ``` ruby
   SORT_MODES = { id: 'n', views: 'v', age: 'a', likes: 'l' }
   SORT_MODE_PARAMETERS = SORT_MODES.invert

   param :sort_mode, :s,
     filter: ->{ SORT_MODE_PARAMETERS[ self ] || self },
     format: ->{ SORT_MODES[ self ] },